‘It’s been relentless’: Smothering summer humidity in the Northeast has crushed records

 The abundant moisture in the air has been reflected in unusually high nighttime temperatures.
 They are the best indicators for the extraordinary humidity levels, said Eric Fisher, chief meteorologist for Boston’s CBS affiliate.
 Boston witnessed its highest average overnight low temperature on record in the summer, he said.

 High moisture content in the air keeps temperatures from falling as far as they otherwise would at night.
-Throughout August — and much of the warm season — the Northeast has kept cooking at night, when they usually cool.
+Throughout August — and much of the warm season — the Northeast has kept cooking at night, when it usually cools.

 In the above map, the vast majority of the region covered by the deep orange blob in the Northeast has seen overnight lows that rank in the top five warmest in the modern record during August, with most ranking either No. 1 or 2.